 Trans 101: FAQ

-However, like everyone else, transgender people can be straight, gay, bisexual, asexual or any other sexual orientation.
-For example, some transgender men are attracted to men, and being told to “just be lesbian” would not address their discomfort with their sex.
+However, like everyone else, trans people can be straight, gay, bisexual, asexual or any other sexual orientation.

 Q: Is being transgender a mental illness?

-No. While gender dysphoria is considered a mental illness, this refers to the distress experienced from being transgender, and not the state of being transgender itself.
-Medical authorities recommend transitioning as the appropriate treatment for gender dysphoria.
-Right now, it is the only solution that has proven to be effective in resolving (rather than suppressing) the condition.
+Medical authorities continue to recommend transitioning as the appropriate course of action for people who experience gender dysphoria.
+Transitioning is the only action that has proven to be effective in resolving (rather than suppressing) dysphoria in the long term.

-Mental health outcomes have been very positive – sometimes outstripping the general population – in transgender people who transition early in supportive environments.
-Significant positive effects on mental health are associated with transition in general, especially the start of hormone therapy.
+In contrast, mental health outcomes have been positive – sometimes even outstripping the general population – in trans people who transition early in supportive environments.

-Someone who truly believes that they are a duck (and isn’t, in fact, a duck) would often fit the criteria of a diagnosable mental illness such as schizophrenia.
-They would experience other observable symptoms of the illness such as hallucinations or hearing voices.
-They would likely find it difficult to function on a day-to-day basis.
-Their delusions involve things that are provably false – for instance, that they have feathers and a beak.
+A person experiencing delusions would often fit the criteria of a diagnosable mental illness such as psychosis or schizophrenia.
+They would experience other observable symptoms of the illness, such as hallucinations or hearing voices, and may find it difficult to function on a day-to-day basis.
+Their delusions are also likely to shift around, and often involve things that are provably false.

-Whereas a transgender woman is perfectly aware that her body is what’s typical for men, not women.
-When she says that she’s a woman, she is speaking about her internal sense of self, not what body parts she has.
-She is not deluded about her physical state or how other people view her (as male), and it’s precisely that awareness and lack of delusion that leads to her distress and desire to transition.
+In contrast, a transgender woman is perfectly aware of how her body looks.
+When she says that she is a woman, she is speaking about her internal sense of self.
+She is not deluded about her physical characteristics or how others perceive her.
+It is precisely that awareness that might lead her to transition.

 Q: How can I know if I am transgender?

-There is no objective test that can tell you if you are transgender.
-The desire to be another sex may sometimes have other explanations.
-In those scenarios, transitioning is likely to worsen rather than improve the situation.
+There is no one objective test that can tell you if you are transgender.
+The desire to be another gender may sometimes be rooted in other causes.
+In these scenarios, transitioning may worsen rather than improve your situation.

-However, if you are feeling uncomfortable with your sex, here are some questions that might help guide you along in determining what’s behind these feelings, and to figure out your identity and what steps (if any) you should take to transition.
+However, if you are feeling uncomfortable with the gender you were assigned at birth, here are some questions that might guide you along in determining what is behind these feelings, and to figure out your identity.

-- If you were given a magic button that could instantly and painlessly change your body to the one of your desired sex, and nobody would judge you for it and there would be no awkwardness to deal with, would you press that button?
-Would you stay that way?
+- If you were given a magic button that could instantly and painlessly change your body to the one of your desired sex, and nobody would judge you for it, and there would be no awkwardness to deal with, would you press that button?
+Would you choose to stay that way?

 - When you hear the phrase ‘opposite sex’, do you think of men or women?
 How do you feel about your answer?
 Does it feel normal, or does it feel wrong?

-- When you imagine yourself as an old person having lived a long and contented life, what sex is that person?
+- When you imagine yourself as an old person having lived a long and contented life, what gender is that person?

 Ultimately, what you should be asking is not “am I transgender?” but: